Rosa Parks Hempstead Transit Center

 The Rosa Parks Hempstead Transit Center is an intermodal center and transportation hub in Hempstead, New York.
 It contains the Nassau Inter-County Express bus system's indoor customer facility between Jackson and West Columbia Streets – as well as the terminus for the Hempstead Branch of the Long Island Rail Road, located right across West Columbia Street from the bus terminal.

 Serving 17 routes, the bus terminal is a major transfer point for customers using a second Nassau Inter-County Express route or the LIRR.
-It offers a waiting area, transit information, MetroCard vending machines, a newsstand, and restrooms.
+It offers a waiting area, transit information, a newsstand which also sells OMNY cards, and restrooms.

 History

 Rail terminal

 The Hempstead Long Island Railroad station was originally built as a Central Railroad of Long Island depot sometime between October and December 1872, on the corner of Main Street and Fulton Avenue.
 When the Long Island Rail Road acquired the CRRLI in 1878, this Hempstead Station and terminus came with it, replacing the former 1839-built Hempstead Station, which ran along the original Hempstead Branch, and was located on Main Street and Centre Street.

 The station was remodeled in July 1881, and razed in 1913.
 A second brick station was built in February 1913, which was designed to have trains terminate behind the building rather than alongside of it.
 This was due to an accident from January 1912 involving a milk train that rear-ended a stationary passenger car, sending it across Fulton Avenue and crashing into a building across the street and resulting in two deaths.
 Between December 30, 1941 and 1943, service was suspended when the tracks were cut back and the station was moved to Columbia Street.
 A temporary station was installed 1,265 ft west of its former location until work on this project was finished.
 Upon the completion of this move and track work, the second station reopened.
 The station was gutted in a fire on December 31, 1962 and remodeled in April 1963.
 This station was razed in 1998 and replaced with a much more elaborate, modern third depot, which was built between 1999 and 2002.